truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 {{< include file="/static/includes/MultipleInterfacesOnNetwork.md" >}}

-If your system has more than one network interface card (NIC) connected to your internal network (wired to your router or Internet access point), you can add an interface in SCALE.
+If your system has more than one network interface card (NIC) connected to your internal network (wired to your router or Internet access point), you can add an interface in TrueNAS.
 DHCP is available for only a single interface; any other physical interfaces must be configured with static IP addresses.

 You can also configure virtual network interfaces such as a [bridge]({{< relref "SettingUpBridge.md" >}}), link aggregate (LAGG), or virtual LAN (VLAN) interface.